 Well, at least not right away.
 Even if that whole narrative they serve just drips with fury and hidden frustration.
 Instead, Seethe will showcase – and I quote “…unexpressed anger, silent pain transformed into poetry.”
 All of that scrunched into one relatively short 47 minutes monument of molten rock.
 So, there you have it.

 The Portuguese crew of Blame Zeus really take no prisoners.
 Right from the start, they attack your eardrums with this eclectic mix of powerful, somewhat grungy mid-tempo Heavy Rock.
-A Southern Rock flavored and – indeed – more powerful version of what bands like Van Halst already did earlier.
+A Southern Rock flavored and – indeed – a more powerful version of what bands like Van Halst already did earlier.
 Kind of a toned-down, strangely punky mix between Halestorm and Rattleplague.

 But that is not all.